Rotate Flip and Scale Individual Letters In Text - Photoshop Tutorial

 How to convert the text into a shape

-To convert it, make sure your type layer is selected in the Layers panel.
+Select your Type layer in the Layers panel.

 Selecting the type layer.